Should you pay for traffic or work for traffic?

 Ultimately paid traffic and working for traffic are complementary forces and so too are earned, owned and paid media.

 While they are separate sources they work in a cycle rather than independently.
-In the diagram below from Titan SEO you can clearly see the relationship between these traffic sources:
+In the diagram below you can clearly see the relationship between these traffic sources:

 The video below demonstrates how paid and organic efforts can feed earned and owned media and how the process works together as a cohesive strategy: